Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 However, Wix’s template library contains many more templates for users to pick from — there are over 830 templates available at time of writing.

 Wix makes it easy to narrow down your search for a template thanks to a search feature as well as a large selection of template category filters.
-There are over 60 categories in all, covering a really wide range of sectors, industries and website use cases.
+I counted 60 categories in all, covering a wide range of sectors, industries and website use cases.

 Quality of templates